qoqa/qoqa_android_ci/README.md

-Repo pour l'image docker Android (CI).
+# Docker image for Android CI